marianmeres/scanner/SPEC.md

 ### 2.1 Seams (injectable interfaces)

-**`CameraAdapter`** — mirrors micperms' `MicPermsBrowserAdapter`, adapted for video.
+**`CameraAdapter`** — mirrors mediaperms' `MediaPermsBrowserAdapter`, adapted for video.
-Key difference vs micperms: the scanner RETAINS the acquired `MediaStream` for the live preview (micperms probes and stops tracks immediately).
+Key difference vs mediaperms: the scanner RETAINS the acquired `MediaStream` for the live preview (mediaperms probes and stops tracks immediately).
 All tracks are stopped on `stop()`/`destroy()`.

 ```ts